About | History | Photo & Video Gallery | Success | Recovery Club

 Consultant Psychiatrists

-- Manage the medical assessments & personalised care plans of patients
+- The psychiatrists at Castle Craig manage the medical assessments & personalised care plans of patients.
+They assess detoxification requirements and prescribe medication.

-- Joins multidisciplinary team meetings and patient discussions with the rest of the medical and clinical team
+- The psychiatrist joins the multidisciplinary team meetings and patient discussions with the rest of the medical and clinical team

-- Continually monitor patients’ physical and mental health status throughout treatment and approve all discharge plans
+- The Consultant Psychiatrist continually monitors all patients’ physical and mental health status throughout treatment and approves all discharge plans.

 Certified Addiction Therapists

-- All our therapists have IC&RC accreditation, university degrees or diplomas in addiction counselling, and BACP and COSCA accreditation and attend continuous training.
-Others have qualifications in trauma therapy and CBT.
+- All our therapists have IC&RC accreditation, BACP and COSCA accreditation, university degrees or diplomas in addiction counselling.
+Others have qualifications in trauma therapy, EMDR and CBT.

 Specialty Doctors